 Ali v.
 BC Architects.
 Case No. 18-cv-1385

 Ali an Arab female was subject to retaliation after complaining about work placed discrimination.
 Ali filed a complaint seeking $3 million in damages.
-The case is presently on appeal for the second time at the U.S. Fourth Circuit.
-Ali had prevailed on her first appeal at the Fourth Circuit.
+The case is presently on appeal for the third time at the U.S. Fourth Circuit.

 B&S Glass et al v.
 Del Metro et al. Case No. 20-cv-02769.